Skip to main content

 Provide beneficiary information:

-• For deposit accounts: request POD (Payable on Death) designation with beneficiary full legal name, date of birth, Social Security number, and relationship
+• For deposit accounts: request a Payable on Death (POD) designation, or an informal "Totten Trust" / in-trust-for (ITF) titling, with each payee's full legal name, date of birth, Social Security number, and relationship

-• For IRA accounts: complete the IRA Beneficiary Designation form with primary and contingent beneficiary sections
+• For IRA accounts: complete the IRA beneficiary designation paperwork the banker provides, naming primary and contingent beneficiaries

 4